opentensor/bits/bits/BIT-0004-Adjustable-Max-UIDs.md

 - The new value must be less than or equal to the global `DefaultMaxAllowedUids` (256).
 - The new value multiplied by the subnet's current mechanism count must not exceed `DefaultMaxAllowedUids`, to prevent chain bloat.
 - The extrinsic is callable by the subnet owner or root.

-## Specification

-This proposal would make the existing `max_uids` hyperparameter modifiable by subnet owners, allowing them to reduce it from the current fixed value of 256 down to a minimum threshold between 32-64 UIDs, with 64 being the preferred lower bound.

-When a subnet owner reduces the `max_uids` value, the change would take effect immediately in the next epoch.
-Any UIDs beyond the new maximum would be automatically deregistered in order of emissions, with lowest-performing UIDs removed first.
-All UIDs would be eligible for deregistration, not just zero-emission UIDs.

 ## Rationale